graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-A schema defines the root operation type for each kind of operation that it supports.
+A schema defines the _root operation type_ for each kind of operation that it supports.
 Every schema must support `query` operations, however support for `mutation` and `subscription` operations is optional.

-If the schema does not include the necessary _root operation type_ for an operation defined in the document, that operation is invalid since it cannot be executed.
+If the schema does not include the necessary _root operation type_ for the kind of an operation defined in the document, that operation is invalid since it cannot be executed.

 For example given the following schema: